Energy (oil and gas): industry sector overview

 - Power systems

-Henriette Kruimel, CEng MIMarEST, is a subsea project engineer at BP.
+Thanks to Henriette Kruimel, CEng MIMarEST, for her help with this article.
+Henriette is a subsea project engineer at BP.
 She has a BSc in civil engineering and an MSc in offshore engineering from Delft University of Technology.